Colm O'Driscoll

-Colm O'Driscoll (born 9 June 1988) is an Irish Gaelic footballer who used to plays as a left wing-forward for the Cork senior team and currently coaches Ilen Rovers.
+Colm O'Driscoll (born 9 June 1988) is an Irish Gaelic footballer who used to play as a left wing-forward for the Cork senior team and currently coaches Ilen Rovers.

 Born in Caheragh, County Cork, O'Driscoll first arrived on the inter-county scene at the age of sixteen when he first linked up with the Cork minor team, before later joining the under-21 and junior sides.
 He made his senior debut during the 2014 championship.
 Since then O'Driscoll has become a regular member of the starting fifteen.

 At club level O'Driscoll plays with Tadhg Mac Cárthaigh's.

 O'Driscoll's brothers, Brian and Kevin, as well as his father, Gene, have all played for Cork.